asterix135/kaggle_bimbo/README.md

 I've moved much of the data to a MySQL database, which allows for much more memory-efficient storage and manipulation.

+This means however, that there's a lot of boring data pre-processing that has to be run to enable me to get complete solutions.

+Essentially, I created a MySQL file I called uniques that contains a row for each unique customer/product combination.
+As well, it contains a field indicating the id value from the test file if that record exists in the test file.

 ## Simple solution 1

 The simplest solution that presents itself here is a multiple linear regression